47chapters/letsgo/docs/how-to/develop-the-api.md

 );
 ```

-The `authorizeTenant()` middleware rejects the request with an HTTP 403 if the authenticated user making the call does not have permissions to manage the tenant identified by the `:tenantId` from the request path.
+The `authorizeTenant()` middleware rejects the request with an HTTP 403 if the authenticated user making the call does not have permission to manage the tenant identified by the `:tenantId` from the request path.

 The tenant permission check can be optionally turned off if the caller presents a token issued by one of the [built-in issuers](./manage-trust-and-authentication.md) with: